Working Paper 37: The Green Corruption paradox: Natural resource management and environmental corruption in Indonesia

-This report details the findings of a survey of Indonesians’ perceptions of corruption, the economy and the environment in July 2021.
+This Working Paper details the findings of a survey of Indonesians’ perceptions of corruption, the economy and the environment in July 2021.

 The survey was a joint initiative of the Green Corruption team at the Basel Institute on Governance and leading Indonesian pollster Lembaga Survei Indonesia (LSI).
 It consisted of a national public opinion survey covering 2,580 respondents and in-depth interviews with 30 private-sector representatives working in various natural resource sectors.